AER Memories of Old

 - 3 % negative mentions

 The music in "Aer: Memories of Old" is widely praised for its calming and atmospheric qualities, enhancing the game's exploration and flight mechanics.
-Many players appreciate the dynamic transitions between tracks when switching from flying to walking, creating a seamless experience that complements the beautiful visuals.
-However, some critiques mention that the soundtrack can become repetitive over time and lacks variety, with a few players finding certain tracks less fitting for the game's tone.
-Overall, the soundtrack is considered a standout feature that significantly contributes to the game's relaxing ambiance.
+Many players appreciate the dynamic transitions between music while flying and on foot, contributing to a sense of freedom and immersion.
+However, some critiques mention a lack of variety and repetitiveness in the soundtrack, with a few finding certain tracks less fitting for the game's tone.
+Overall, the soundtrack is considered a significant highlight, complementing the beautiful visuals and tranquil gameplay.

 “Loved soaring through the skies and exploring the different islands to music which manages to be both upbeat and relaxing at the same time.”